Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Precursors from Binaries with Compact Object Companions

 \section{Precursors from Binaries with Compact Object Companions}

 We consider a circular binary system with separation $a_{\rm bin}$, composed of a CO of mass $M_{\bullet}$ and a massive star of mass $M_*$ that undergoes a partial envelope ejection.
-We restrict the separation to larger than that for Roche-lobe overflow to occur, i.e. $a_{\rm bin}\geq 3R_*$ \citep{Eggleton83} for mass ratios of $M_*/M_\bullet\gtrsim 0.3$ of interest in this work, which results in non-interacting binaries until the pre-SN outburst.
+We restrict the separation to larger than that for Roche-lobe overflow to occur, i.e. $a_{\rm bin}\geq 3R_*$ \citep{Eggleton83} for mass ratios of $M_*/M_\bullet\gtrsim 0.3$ of interest in this work, which results in non-interacting binaries until the pre-SN outburst (for discussion on interacting binaries see Section \ref{sec:future_work}).

 We estimate the properties of the energy injection from the CO, and calculate the time-dependent emission from the CSM.
 The formulations of this model are similar to \cite{Kimura17}, but we newly construct a one-zone light curve model including time-dependent effects of the accretion and ionization of the CSM.
 The model parameters we employ are summarized in Table \ref{tab:params}.
 The details of each parameter will be described in the following sections.